Cold Therapy

 While there are numerous anecdotal reports and individual experiences supporting the benefits of cold therapy, scientific evidence is still emerging, and there is debate on this topic.

-Some research and clinical studies have shown promising results, including those on the following topics.
+Some research and clinical studies on cold therapy have shown promising results, including those on the following topics.

 Pain relief